 Certification of compliance is required of schools at certain times of the school year.
-Schools should consult the applicable law, regulations, ordinances and their contracts for all requirements.
+Schools should consult the applicable law, regulations, ordinances and their contracts for all requirements in addition to guidance provided by the SPCSA prior to the start of the academic year.
 Schools will also find a number of such requirements called for in the Reporting Requirements Manual which the SPCSA publishes annually.